 Our XM Platform was built to provide flexible, scalable solutions for our clients.
 We use a secure, modern data processing architecture to ensure the specific needs of our clients are met across their organizations.
 Clients can deploy experience management modules or choose to access the entire XM Platform and add on specific solutions as their needs evolve.
 We offer over 100 out-of-the-box integrations, with leading enterprise vendors such as SAP, Microsoft, and Salesforce, as well as custom integrations for our clients.
-Our architecture is designed to scale horizontally and cost-effectively by combining the Platform-as-a-Service offerings available in public cloud data center facilities and modern open-source technology stacks running within our co-location data centers.
+Our architecture is designed to scale horizontally and cost-effectively by combining the Platform-as-a-Service offerings and modern open-source technology stacks running within our co-location data centers.